csdms/ivy/lessons/shell/index.md

 Please:

-1. Download [data-shell.zip](https://swcarpentry.github.io/shell-novice/data/data-shell.zip) and move the file to your Desktop.
+1. Download [shell-lesson-data.zip](https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip) and move the file to your Desktop.
 1. Unzip/extract the file (ask your instructor if you need help with this step).

-You should end up with a new folder called **data-shell** on your Desktop.
+You should end up with a new folder called **shell-lesson-data** on your Desktop.

 ## Open a terminal